wchrapcynski/Jest-Tutorial/README.md

 ## Jest Tutorial Files

 This repo contains sample files that I put together while doing the tutorials listed below.
 They're a great way to learn the basics of Jest using Enzyme.
 I highly suggest following along and doing the tutorials yourself but I wanted to share the repo that I created in case you wanted something to refer to.
+Don't forget to do `npm install` !

 [Part 1](https://blog.usejournal.com/testing-with-jest-and-enzyme-in-react-part-1-162ce7466128)